Paris in the Twentieth Century: Publication deferred

-With that, Verne put the manuscript in a safe, where it was forgotten, only to be discovered by his great-grandson in 1989.
+With that, Verne put the manuscript aside.
+While the whereabouts of the manuscript were known since Verne's death, a story of its loss and discovery was created as a marketing ploy.
 The original French text was published in 1994 and an English translation by Richard Howard was published by Random House in 1996.

 Literary significance and criticism

 The appearance of Verne's lost novel caused a stir among modern critics, who mostly received the book warmly, greeting it as "prescient and plausible".
 On the other hand, some found the book every bit as unnecessarily pessimistic about the future as Verne's publisher had.

 The book was a bestseller in France, where it was heavily promoted before publication.
 Some critics were put off by the publisher's hype about the book, although most readily admitted that it was "a work of inestimable historical importance".

 One critic, Evelyn C. Leeper, suggested that Verne might be a good candidate for a Hugo Award for Best Novel in 1996, and wrote that she had not read very many novels that were much better than Verne's work that year.
 The Hugo Award is given annually to honor the best science fiction of the preceding year.

 The novel is also of importance to scholars of Verne's literary achievements, some of whom had long asserted that none of his works ever came close to prophesying the future of a whole civilization.

-Within two years of the novel's appearance, it had been adapted as a stage play in the Netherlands.